A35G/gComm-SGL/README.md

 -	**Admin**:
 	- [ ] Modify and delete comments;
 	- [ ] Backup database (all tables of the database or tables of the guestbook);
+	-	[ ]	Enabling censorship of messages through words blacklist;
+	-	[	]	Sets the moderation of messages.

 -	**Users**:
 	- [x] Insert emoticons;